In the clinic

 Samples and scans will be analysed using cutting edge technologies to identify markers which predict relapse-free survival (RFS) or progression-free survival (PFS) in kidney cancer patients within 2 and 5 years.
 As part of its secondary objectives, ARTIST also aims to improve clinical diagnoses by identifying biomarkers which enable earlier detection of kidney cancer and its relapse at treatable stages, and by identifying biomarkers capable of differentiating benign and cancerous masses without the need for invasive procedures.
 It is hoped that the study will also help optimise clinical prognosis by identifying biomarkers able to guide aggressive vs less aggressive treatment decisions at key points, identifying patients most likely to benefit from drug or other treatments after potentially curative surgery and predicting those at risk of developing side effects from drug treatments.
 The study will also provide patient samples for testing molecular predictions and mechanisms arising from laboratory analysis of kidney cancer pathogenesis and for the development of cell cultures and animal models of kidney cancer.

-Led by Dr Sarah Walsh as Chief Investigator, ARTIST is organised and run by the Cambridge University Hospitals NHS Foundation Trust (CUHFT) and funded by the Cambridge Cancer Centre Urological Malignancies Programme.
+Started by Dr Sarah Welsh, and led by Dr James Jones as Chief Investigator, ARTIST is organised and run by the Cambridge University Hospitals NHS Foundation Trust (CUHFT) and funded by the Cambridge Cancer Centre Urological Malignancies Programme.
 Samples and data will be stored by the CRUK Urological Malignancies Programme at Cambridge University Hospitals NHS Trust and will be analysed by laboratories and researchers at the University of Cambridge and at other collaborating institutions.